 Lawns are a labor of love, but that doesn't mean the labor has to be hard!
 String trimmers are hand-held or shoulder-mounted yard maintenance tools that use lengths of nylon string or metal blades to trim grass and weeds in hard-to-reach areas.
 String trimmers (also known as weed trimmers and weed whackers) are an essential lawn care tool for any homeowner looking to clean up otherwise unreachable areas like fence lines, yard boundaries and garden borders.

-Weed trimmers are hand-held or shoulder mounted yard maintenance tools that use lengths of nylon string or metal blades to trim grass and weeds in hard-to-reach areas.
-Aggressive and heavy duty models can be expensive, but homeowners who only need occasional light weed trimming can easily find a quality model for under $100.
+Aggressive, heavy-duty models can be expensive, but homeowners who only need occasional light grass trimming can easily find a quality model for under $100.

 Quality gas weed trimmers cost well over $100.
 Most models below that price are plagued with bad design and engine problems.
-The only inexpensive gas string trimmer that can be found for less than $100 is the Troy-Bilt TB20CS.
-Using a 31 cc engine and a curved shaft, the two-cycle engine provides more power and an ergonomic design to reduce arm strain, according to Bestcovery.
-With a 12-inch cutting width it can handle heavier weeds than electric models, but some problems have been reported with the two interchangeable heads.
-This model can be found for around $99.
+The only inexpensive gas string trimmer that can be found for less than $100 is the Troy-Bilt TB25C.
+Equipped with a 25cc engine and a curved shaft, the two-cycle engine provides more power than other models, and the ergonomic design has adjustable handle positions to reduce arm strain.
+It includes a two-year warranty and eight pieces of extra line.
+With a 14-inch cutting width, it can handle grass better than electric models, but some problems have been reported with the two interchangeable heads.
+This model is available for around $90.